rohullaa/Natural-Language-Processing/README.md

 * Sequence labeling
 * Word embeddings

-The third assigment is about
+The third assigment (not finished yet) is about
 * A data-driven chatbot
 * Speech processing
 * Talking Elevator